Arvid Ojasti

-After the end of the war, Ojasti fled to Norway, then Sweden, and finally Venezuela, where many other Finnish Nazis wanted for war crimes had moved to exile.
 Ojasti also assisted with the trade-ins of wartime loot.
 He traded with fellow fugitive Aarne Kauhanen.
-Ojasti became a farmer, before working as a biology professor at the University of Caracas.
-In December 1963, he was shot and killed under unclear circumstances by a military patrol at roadblock in the city of Maturín.
+Ojasti became a farmer, while his son Juhanni was employed as a biology professor at the University of Caracas.
+Ojasti's life came to a tragic end on December 6, 1963, when he was shot by a soldier guarding ballot boxes at polling stations in Maturín.